Poloniex VS Coinbase: Crypto Exchange Comparison

 The platform has recently promoted its newest feature called “Coinbase Earn”.
 Customers are now encouraged to join courses on lesser-known cryptocurrencies and be rewarded a certain amount of those digital coins upon completing the course!
 This money then goes directly to their Coinbase wallet.

 The strict regulatory laws to which Coinbase adheres make it mandatory for the platform to maintain high-level security practices.
 To achieve that, Coinbase is strict about keeping customer funds separate from company funds instead of using them for operational purposes which happens to be the case with many companies.
-Then, Coinbase stores around 98% of these user funds in “air-gapped” cold wallets to ensure they’re fully protected and safe from hackers.
+Then, Coinbase stores around 98% of these user funds in cold storage to ensure they’re fully protected and safe from hackers.

 The other 2% of the funds stay in an online wallet, protected with two-factor authentication that doesn’t authorize a transaction without receiving confirmation from your email and mobile phone.
 There’s also extra AES-256 encryption of all data.
 The USD accounts of United States residents are insured by the FDIC (Federal Deposit Insurance Corporation) up to a maximum of $250,000.